 - if the N3AN node configuration information is provisioned, the UE shall select a PLMN included in the DNS response that has highest PLMN priority (see 3GPP TS 24.526 [17]) in the N3AN node selection information of the N3AN node configuration information excluding any PLMN in the list of "forbidden PLMNs for non-3GPP access to 5GCN" and the UE shall construct an N3IWF FQDN based on the FQDN format of the selected PLMN's N3AN node selection information entry in the N3AN node selection information using the PLMN ID of the selected PLMN as specified in 3GPP TS 23.003 [8]; and

-- if the N3AN node configuration information is not provisioned or the N3AN node selection information of the N3AN node configuration information excluding any PLMN in the list of "forbidden PLMNs for non-3GPP access to 5GCN" does not contain any of the PLMNs in the DNS response, selection of the PLMN is UE implementation specific.
-The UE shall construct an N3IWF FQDN based on the Operator Identifier FQDN format using the PLMN ID of the selected PLMN as described in 3GPP TS 23.003 [8];
+- if the N3AN node configuration information is not provisioned or the N3AN node selection information of the N3AN node configuration information excluding any PLMN in the list of "forbidden PLMNs for non-3GPP access to 5GCN" does not contain any of the PLMNs in the DNS response, selection of a PLMN of the visited country is UE implementation specific.
+If the UE does not select a PLMN, the UE shall terminate the N3AN node selection procedure.
+If the UE selects a PLMN, the UE shall construct an N3IWF FQDN based on the Operator Identifier FQDN format using the PLMN ID of the selected PLMN as described in 3GPP TS 23.003 [8];

 and for the above cases, the UE shall use the DNS server function to resolve the constructed N3IWF FQDN to the IP address(es) of the N3IWF(s).
 The UE shall select as the IP address of the N3IWF a resolved IP address of an N3IWF with the same IP version as its local IP address;

-ii) if the DNS response contains no records and thus selection of N3IWF in visited country is not mandatory:
+ii) if the DNS response contains no records, the UE shall further determine if the visited country mandates the selection of ePDG in the visited country using the procedure specified in subclause 7.2.1.4 of 3GPP TS 24.302 [7].
+If the UE:

+- determines that the visited country mandates the selection of ePDG in the visited country, the UE shall assume that the selection of N3IWF in the visited country is mandatory and shall terminate the N3AN node selection procedure; or

+- determines that the visited country does not mandate the selection of ePDG in the visited country, the UE shall assume that the selection of N3IWF in the visited country is not mandatory and shall proceed below.

 A) if the N3AN node configuration information is provisioned and the N3AN node selection information of the N3AN node configuration information contains one or more PLMNs in the visited country which are not in the list of "forbidden PLMNs for non-3GPP access to 5GCN", the UE shall select a PLMN that has highest PLMN priority (see 3GPP TS 24.526 [17]) in the N3AN node selection information excluding any PLMN in the list of "forbidden PLMNs for non-3GPP access to 5GCN" and the UE shall construct an N3IWF FQDN based on the FQDN format of the selected PLMN's N3AN node selection information entry in the N3AN node selection information as specified in 3GPP TS 23.003 [8] using the PLMN ID of the selected PLMN; and